Accept Crypto Payments

-This guide outlines the process for incorporating crypto payments into your workflow with Layer1 via API, allowing for the customization of your own payments page as desired.
+This guide outlines the process for incorporating crypto payments into your workflow with Layer1 via API, allowing you to customise your own payments page as desired.

 1. Initiating a payment request and handling the response.